Fomode3D/Documentation-1/docs/source/developers/first-smart-contract.rst

       -r,--ref-block TEXT         set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake) --use-old-rpc               use old RPC push_transaction, rather than new RPC send_transaction -p,--permission TEXT ...
-An account and permission level to authorize, as in 'account@permission' --max-cpu-usage-ms UINT     set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+An account and permission level to authorize, as in 'account@permission' --max-cpu-usage-ms UINT     set an upper limit in milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
       --max-net-usage UINT        set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)
       --delay-sec UINT            set the delay_sec seconds, defaults to 0s